Data Science Career Track

 Data science bootcamps have evolved to help meet this industry workforce need.
 While some employers may prefer candidates with a degree in computer science, completing a top bootcamp can help you develop the skills necessary to succeed as a data scientist.
 Bootcamps also focus on hands-on projects and help you to develop a professional portfolio that can allow you to showcase your skills and knowledge.

 Data science careers typically offer high earning potential.
-The BLS reported an average salary of $100,560 for data scientists in 2019.
-Additionally, according to PayScale, average data science salaries range from $85,540 a year for entry-level roles to more than $135,000 for veterans in the field.
+The BLS reported an average salary of $103,930 for data scientists in 2020.
+Additionally, according to PayScale data from September 2021, average data science salaries range from around $85,000 a year for entry-level roles to more than $136,000 for veterans in the field.

 Data Science Career Paths